 The Korzan decision illuminates the concept that alternatives must be supported by sufficient facts.
 In Korzan the analysis turned on the feasibility and prudence of two proposed alternatives: (1) mothballing the historic building for future restoration or (2) delaying demolition while a community group tried to raise money to compensate for the added cost of restoration.
-Korzan rejected these proposals because concerns about basic maintenance while the building within an acceptable timetable were not allayed with sufficient facts showing that they were feasible and prudent.
-Korzan, 2006 SD 4 at ¶1 16-17, 708 N.W.2d at 687.14
+Korzan rejected these proposals because concerns about basic maintenance while the building was mothballed and the opposition group's ability to raise the incremental funding within an acceptable timetable were not allayed with sufficient facts showing that they were feasible and prudent.
+Korzan, 2006 SD 4 at ¶¶ 16-17, 708 N.W.2d at 687.14